MicrosoftDocs/memdocs/memdocs/intune/protect/tenant-attach-intune.md

       :::image type="content" source="./media/tenant-attach-intune/tenant-onboarding.png" alt-text="Configure tenant attach" Lightbox="./media/tenant-attach-intune/tenant-onboarding.png":::

-4. Select **Next** and then **Yes** to accept the **Create AAD Application** notification.
-This action provisions a service principal and creates a Microsoft Entra ID application registration to facilitate the sync of collections to the Microsoft Intune admin center.
+4. Select **Next** and then **Yes** to accept the **Create Microsoft Entra Application** notification.
+This action provisions a service principal and creates a Microsoft Entra application registration to facilitate the sync of collections to the Microsoft Intune admin center.

 5. On the **Configure upload** page, configure which collections of devices you want to sync.
    You can limit your configuration to device collections or use the recommended device upload setting for **All my devices managed by Microsoft Endpoint Configuration Manager**.